 Signs of depression, which can lead to suicidal behaviour, include:

-Advisories.
 Health Canada and the U.S. Food and Drug Administration (FDA) have issued advisories on antidepressant medicines and the risk of suicide.
-Health Canada and the FDA do not recommend that people stop using these medicines.
-Instead, a person taking antidepressants should be watched for warning signs of suicide.
-This is especially important at the beginning of treatment or when doses are changed.
+Talk to your doctor about these possible side effects and the warning signs of suicide.